cquiroz/scala-java-locales/README.md

 ```
 The Java API requires a default `Locale` though it doesn't mandate a specific one, instead, the runtime should select it depending on the platform.

-While the Java Locales use the OS default locale, on `Scala.js` platforms like browsers or node.js, it is harder to identify the default locale . `scala-java-locales` will try to guess the locale but if it can't or it is not notthe locales db it sets `en (English)` as the default locale.
-This is a desigs decision to support the many API calls that require a default locale.
+While the Java Locales use the OS default locale, on `Scala.js` platforms like browsers or node.js, it is harder to identify the default locale . `scala-java-locales` will try to guess the locale but if it can't or it is not not the locales db it sets `en (English)` as the default locale.
+This is a design decision to support the many API calls that require a default locale.
 It seems that `Scala.js` _de facto_ uses `en` for number formatting.

 ## CLDR